ForgeRock/fr-obri-exercise/README.md

 ## How to install the app

-### Downloading the project code and loading it with intellij
+### Setting up the project

 You need to get the code locally for the git project repo.
 For this, you need to

 - Fork the project
 - Clone your fork (if it's your first development with GIT, we recommend putting all the git repo in ~/Development/GIT)
-- Download the latest intellij version (ultimate)
-- Open the project with intellij (you will need to open it as an existing maven project)
+- Open the project in your IDE

 ### Setup the google chrome driver